fredzzhang/hicodet/detections/README.md

 ## Train and test DETR on HICO-DET

-To fine-tune the DETR model with ResNet50 as the backbone from a MS COCO pretrained model, first download the checkpoints from the table below.
+To fine-tune DETR from a MS COCO pretrained model, first download the checkpoints from the table below.
+The following command is an example for fine-tuning DETR-R50.

 ```bash
 python main_detr.py --world_size 8 --epochs 30 --pretrained checkpoints/detr-r50-e632da11.pth &>out &